membraneframework-labs/guide/chapter1/element.md

 def_output_pads output: [availability: :always, mode: :pull, caps: :any]
 ```

-In above definition, availability :always means that pad of this element is always available.
+In above definition, availability `:always` means that pad of this element is always available.
 The other option is `:on_request` which means that pad is being created on request, for example, during the 'playing' state.

-:pull mode means that this element sends buffers to the next element only when they are demanded.
+`:pull` mode means that this element sends buffers to the next element only when they are demanded.
 Demands are received in `handle_demand` callback and they may refer to the number of bytes or buffers to send.
 The unit is specified by next argument - `demand_in: :bytes`.

 The other option is :push mode, that means that element will send buffers whenever it wants or whenever they are available.
 In this case, specifying demand unit is unnecessary.

-The next element in the keyword list represents the capabilities of the pad. `:any` means that any type of buffer can be passed on this pad.
+The next element in the keyword list represents the capabilities (caps) of the pad. `:any` means that any type of buffer can be passed on this pad.
+If you want to restrict the types of data allowed on this pad you can caps specifications as described in [docs](https://hexdocs.pm/membrane_core/0.2.0/Membrane.Caps.Matcher.html)

 ## `handle_init/1`